PX4/PX4-user_guide/en/peripherals/companion_computer_peripherals.md

 Some USB modules that are known to work include:
 - [Huawei E8372](https://consumer.huawei.com/en/mobile-broadband/e8372/) and [Huawei E3372](https://consumer.huawei.com/en/mobile-broadband/e3372/)
   > **Tip** The *E8372* includes WiFi which you can use to configure the SIM while it is plugged into the companion (making the development workflow a little easier).
-The *E3372* annd lacks WiFi, so you have to configure it by plugging the stick into a laptop.
+The *E3372* lacks WiFi, so you have to configure it by plugging the stick into a laptop.